kerautret/CDCVAM/README.md

 ##Source code of the papers:

-Centerline Detection on Partial Mesh Scans by Confidence Vote in Accumulation Map Bertrand Kerautret, Adrien Kraënbühl, Isabelle Debled-Rennesson and Jacques-Olivier Lachaud To appears at ICPR 2016
+Centerline Detection on Partial Mesh Scans by Confidence Vote in Accumulation Map Bertrand Kerautret, Adrien Krähenbühl, Isabelle Debled-Rennesson and Jacques-Olivier Lachaud Presented at ICPR 2016.